k26dr/tornado-cli/README.md

 Done
 ```

-### List of public rpc & relayers for withdrawal
+### Public RPCs

 See a list of RPCS here: https://chainlist.org/

 Not all of them have lifted sanctions yet, so you may have to test multiple until you get one to work.
 DRPC and SecureRPC are the ones that seem to work most reliably.

-There's no functioning relayers as far as I'm aware, so you'll have to find one on your own.
-Most countries have banned relaying, so it may be tough to find one.
+### Relayers

 Relaying is optional.
 Tornado works without it.
 Relaying allows empty accounts to receive ETH from Tornado by paying the gas fee from the withdraw on their behalf.

-Currently you will to have to use an accoun that already has ETH to pay the fee.
+Most countries have banned relaying, so there are no active public relayers.
+You will have to use a funded account to pay for gas to make a withdraw.